 Parton was born in 1946 into a poor farming family, in Tennessee.
 She was the fourth of 12 children.
 She displayed a bent and love for music at an early age.
 As a child, she featured as a singer and guitarist on local radio and television shows in her town.
-In 1964, immediately following her high-school graduation, she set out for Nashville to pursue a career in music.
+In 1964, immediately following her high school graduation, she set out for Nashville to pursue a music career.

 Parton’s contributions to the arts and culture of the United States earned her numerous awards from organizations beyond the music and film industry.
 She was named a Living Legend by the Library of Congress in 2004 for enriching the American cultural heritage.
 In 2005 she received the U.S. government’s National Medal of Arts, and in 2006 she was recognized at the Kennedy Center for the Performing Arts in Washington, D.C., for her lifetime artistic achievement.